OpenSun3D/OpenSun3D.github.io/challenge/README.md

 In our workshop competition, we propose the following challenge:

->**TASK:** Given an open-vocabulary, text-based query, the aim is to localize and segment the object that fits best with the given prompt, which might describe object properties such as semantics, material type, affordances and situational context.
+>**TASK:** Given an open-vocabulary, text-based query, the aim is to localize and segment the object instances that fit best with the given prompt, which might describe object properties such as semantics, material type, affordances and situational context.

->**INPUT:** An RGB-D sequence and the 3D reconstruction of a given scene represented as a point cloud, camera parameters, and a text-based input query.
+>**INPUT:**  An RGB-D sequence and the 3D reconstruction of a given scene, camera parameters, and a text-based input query.

->**OUTPUT:** Binary segmentation of the point cloud, segmenting the object that fits best with the given prompt.
+>**OUTPUT:** Instance segmentation of the point cloud that corresponds to the vertices of the provided 3D mesh reconstruction, segmenting the objects that fit best with the given prompt.

 For this challenge, we use the [**ARKitScenes dataset**](https://github.com/apple/ARKitScenes).
 In this repository, we provide instructions for downloading the data necessary for our challenge, as well as demo/utility scripts that are meant to guide the participants about how to read and use the data.
 Furthermore, we provide an example evaluation script.